CDU-HIT238/slides/week3/index.md

 Note:
 Promises really shine when we chain them together.
 A chain of promises is a much nicer alternative to nested callbacks.
-The catch function will be exected if there is an error anywhere along the chain.
+The catch function will be expected if there is an error anywhere along the chain.
 Be careful though, long promise chains can swallow your errors and make it difficult to debug